QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 After you made the above changes, and your code is working, here are some questions to consider:
 - Increase `NumPulse = 50`, then look at the plots of expectation values.
 What do you notice about these plots compared to the non-jittered plots?
 - Try isolating each type of jitter individually (Omega0, sigma).
 Which one produces more drift in the expectation values?
+- Look at your Bloch Sphere plot - in particular, look at the vectors near each axis (x, y, z).
+It should look like the vectors are clustering around the axis, why?
 ***